bregman-arie/devops-exercises/README.md

 ###### S3 - beginner

-- Explain what is S3 and what is it used for
+* Explain what is S3 and what is it used for
-- What is a bucket?
+* What is a bucket?
-- True or False? a bucket name must be globally unique
+* True or False? a bucket name must be globally unique
-- What objects in S3 consists of?
+* What objects in S3 consists of?
-  - Another way to ask it: explain key, value, version id and metadata in context of objects
+  * Another way to ask it: explain key, value, version id and metadata in context of objects
-- Explain data consistency
+* Explain data consistency
-- Can you host dynamic websites on s3? what about static websites?
+* Can you host dynamic websites on s3? what about static websites?
+* What security measures have you taken in context of S3?

 ###### CloudFront

-- Explain what is CloudFront and what is it used for
+* Explain what is CloudFront and what is it used for
-- Explain the following
+* Explain the following
-  - Origin
+  * Origin
-  - Edge location
+  * Edge location
-  - Distribution
+  * Distribution
-- What delivery methods available for the user with CDN?
+* What delivery methods available for the user with CDN?
-- True or False? object are cached for the life of TTL
+* True or False? object are cached for the life of TTL

 ###### EC2 - beginner